jguzauckas/json-pickle/README.md

-This repository contains a lot of basic information about JSON and jsonpickle in Python.
+This repository contains a lot of basic information about `json` and `jsonpickle` in Python.

 Each component has two files with similar names.
 One is a markdown file (`.md`) and the other is a Python file (`.py`).